+Jones concedes Claudine but says comedy is completely conditional for him.
+"It takes a set-up," he says.
+"See, I'm a straight man.
+If you don't set it up, there aren't any jokes.
+The writing and the people you work with—that's what makes comedy.
+We got direction from our director [ Leonard Foglia] never to play for laughs.
+If laughs happen, then you wait for them—like traffic, you know.
+If you don't wait for them, there'll be an accident."
 He gets his license to kill comedically from the character, an octogenarian curmudgeon who, since retiring from teaching college English, has been showering his loved ones with a lofty, leveling cynicism previously reserved for his ill-equipped students.
-The chosen few now within his striking distance include his patient ever-loving wife (Uggams), his long-estranged daughter (Linda Powell), her new love interest (Peter Francis James) and his teenage son (Alexander Mitchell, previously Sean Comb's son in A Raisin in the Sun).
-There's also a lone Caucasian (Craig Bockhorn) who motorboats by periodically, delivering the mail and giving Jones some target practice so his wit won't wither.
+The chosen few now within his striking distance include his patient ever-loving wife (Uggams), his long-estranged daughter ( Linda Powell), her new love interest ( Peter Francis James) and his teenage son ( Alexander Mitchell, previously Sean Comb's son in A Raisin in the Sun).
+There's also a lone Caucasian ( Craig Bockhorn) who motorboats by periodically, delivering the mail and giving Jones some target practice so his wit won't wither.
 It's already on the wane anyway because of slowly advancing Alzheimer's; that and a heart scare seem to say this could be his last trip to the old summer home in Maine.

 Hardly the bare bones of comedy, you'll allow, but, as Powell observes, "In his mind, he's not doing comedy.
 Everything he does is very rooted in the character, and I think that makes it funnier.
 He's not going for jokes.
 He's going for the truth of every moment.